ipld/website/Get-Started.md

 In IPLD, we refer to objects with their cryptographic hash.
 A cryptographic hash is the result of a [one way function](https://en.wikipedia.org/wiki/One-way_function).
 For any given input, it returns a string of bits.
 Thst string is always the same size as any other returned string by the function, and looks like this: `QmT78zSuBmuS4z925WZfrqQ1qHaJ56DQaTfyMUF7F8ff5o`.
 Normally, the string is a combination of symbols that look random.
 Importantly, every object has only one cryptographic hash that can be returned by a given cryptographic function.
 This means you could put the same input through a cryptographic function a million times, and it would always return the same result.

 Also importantly, it is impossible (well, really really difficult) to tell, given a hash, what content it refers to.
 That is why it is a one way function - data doesn't flow both ways.
-You also can't tell easily, given two hashes, if the content was similar.
+You also can't tell, given two hashes, if the content was similar.

 The hash of `object1` is `QmYZJihnfxkxX9vRjBfdmyyr7zp9Tf9yKiqinjKJCbbdcG`.
 (Well, this is a [multihash](https://github.com/multiformats/multihash).)
 If we remove the dot from `Mr`, the hash is `QmbWMzj99vN32JMjhdq1H3iKPbVgJsLbRgwhMHfkHiq3Xb`.
 The hashes are completely different!